nickitat/hsort/README.md

 sort(indices, cmp_ind);
 apply(indices, a);
 ```
-we nevertheless doing O(NlogN) swaps during our `sort`, but now it swaps intigers.
+we still doing O(NlogN) swaps during `sort`, but now we are swaping intigers.
 And since `apply` can be done in linear time, only linear number of swaps of values of our expensive-to-move-type are needed.
-You may find this idea implemented in `boost::indirect_*_sort` (except `boost`'s implementation uses pointers).
+You may find this idea implemented in `boost::indirect_*_sort` (except that `boost`'s implementation uses pointers).
-From my perspective, there is a problem with this approach: dynamic memory allocation for `N` integers on every invocation of `sort`.
+But this approach has a drawback: dynamic memory allocation for `N` integers on every invocation of `sort`.

 ## The approach

 It is proposed to instantiate class template `hsort::hsort_base` with your class as a template argument.
 Effectively it inherits from your type and extends it with the `std::size_t index;` member.
-This way, we allocate only once during the object creation and you will be paying this 8-byte cost for the entire lifetime of your data.
+This way, we allocate only once during the object creation and you will be paying this 8-byte cost for the whole lifetime of your data.
 But in exchange you get slightly faster sorting.

 ## Sample benchmarks